What Is an Index Fund?

 The practical difference for investors comes down to how they are traded.
 ETFs trade throughout the day on exchanges at market prices.
 Mutual fund index funds are priced once per day after the market closes.

 Broad market funds track large segments of the stock market.
-The S&P 500 is the most widely tracked index of this type, while the Russell 2000 serves as the primary benchmark for small-cap U.S. companies.
+The S&P 500 is the most widely tracked index of this type.

 Sector funds focus on specific industries, such as technology, healthcare, or energy, providing targeted exposure to a single segment of the economy.